IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/modeling/basic_modeling/openings/index.rst

 - Modify opening properties and geometries.
 - Manage the relationships between walls, voids, and fillings.

-The following pages provide detailed guides on working with each type of wall opening in BlenderBIM.
+The following pages provide detailed guides on working with each type of wall opening in Bonsai.

 .. container:: global-index-toc